secretstartups/handbook/finance/sox-internal-controls/regulatory/index.html.md

 **1.1.2.
 Payment of tax**

-The tax liability due is remitted by Avalara to the tax authority and auto-deducted from Gitlab’s bank account.
+The tax liability due is remitted by Avalara to the tax authority and auto-deducted from GitLab’s bank account.
 ***Controls being implemented: REG.C.05***